Javascript is not enabled.

 It all comes down to the series of letters that designate each plan.
 In 1992, the federal government standardized the types of Medigap plans insurers can offer nationwide.

-Today you have 10 options by letter: A, B, C, D, F, G, K, L, M and N. Every plan with the same letter designation must include the same coverage, though premiums can vary from company to company.
+Today you have 10 options by letter: A, B, C, D, F, G, K, L, M and N. Every plan with the same letter designation must include the same coverage; premiums can vary from company to company.

 Even though the letter system offers standardized plans, it can be confusing.
-Plans C and F are not available to new Medicare enrollees, only those who were eligible for Medicare before Jan.
-1, 2020.
-Those older than 65 who haven’t yet enrolled in Medicare can still buy those plans when they decide to sign up.
+Plans C and F are only available to people who were eligible for Medicare before Jan.
+1, 2020, even if they have not enrolled in Medicare yet.

 In the past, Plan F had been the most popular Medigap policy.
-But a federal law passed in 2015 now prohibits Medigap plans from covering the Medicare Part B deductible, and the same law also affected Plan C. If you’re looking for a similar Medigap policy, Plan G is the same as Plan F but complies with federal law by not paying for the Part B deductible.
+But a federal law passed in 2015 prohibited Medigap plans from covering the Medicare Part B deductible, and the same law also affected Plan C. If you’re looking for a similar Medigap policy, Plan G is the same as Plan F but doesn’t pay the Part B deductible.

 Plans K, L, M and N have some cost sharing, often in return for lower premiums.